tsatterfield2/JavaStructures/README.md

 # Java-Structures
-A bunch of data structures and their operations designed in Java for educational purposes
+A bunch of data structures and their operations designed in Java for educational purposes.

 # Linked Lists
 - Dynamically sizing